Multiple Spanning Tree Protocol: MSTP regions

 An MSTI is unable to span across MST regions because of its inherent locality to a single MST region.
 This is done by an identifying number for each MSTI.
-For achieving the task of assigning each bridge to a region, each switch/bridge must compare their MST Configuration Identifiers (Format Selector, Region Name, Revision Level and Configuration Digest), either of them represents VLAN to MSTIs mapping for each bridge.
+For achieving the task of assigning each bridge to a region, each switch/bridge must compare its MST Configuration Identifiers (Format Selector, Region Name, Revision Level and Configuration Digest), either of which represents VLAN to MSTIs mapping for each bridge.

 Common and Internal Spanning Tree (CST/CIST)

 CIST operates links between regions and to SST devices.

 We can differentiate two kinds of conformated Spanning Trees into the different networks created by MSTP, these are: